 Hip arthroscopy is most often utilized in diagnosing and treating conditions of the joint space which impede normal function and result in pain and disability.
 A more recent application of this procedure is treatment of femoroacetabular impingement syndrome (FAIS), a condition of the hip in which the acetabular rim of the pelvis articulates abnormally with the femoral head.
 Over time, contact may result in damage to joint cartilage, potentially leading to degenerative joint disease.
+Hip arthroscopy has also been applied to the treatment of symptomatic labral tears not associated with advanced arthritis of the hip joint.

-Surgical treatment of FAIS may involve an open approach, arthroscopic surgery, or a combination of the two.
-Components of FAIS surgery include the following:
+Surgical treatment of FAIS and/or labral tears may involve an open approach, arthroscopic surgery, or a combination of the two.
+The surgical treatment of FAIS and labral tears is inclusive of the management of any chondral or soft tissue debridement that is done.
+It is also inclusive of diagnostic hip arthroscopy.
+FAIS surgery includes the following components: labral repair, acetabuloplasty, and femoroplasty.